 - Once the plan is in place, the student is required to contact their instructor each time the accommodation is used due to a disability-related absence.
 Please contact OARS if questions or concerns arise.

-If the student and faculty are not in agreement on the Attendance Accommodation Plan the OARS representative will request a meeting with the faculty member, chair of the department, and the dean to go through the Accommodation Determination/Fundamental Alteration Protocol.
+If the student and faculty are not in agreement on how the attendance accommodation agreement is to be implemented, the OARS representative will request a meeting with the faculty member, chair of the department, and the dean to go through the Accommodation Determination/Fundamental Alteration Protocol.

 What is the Accommodation Determination/Fundamental Alteration Protocol?